 - There will be ongoing homework, much of it connected with applying the skills and awarenesses learned in seminar.

 Some of the homework is for everyone, some is co-created with David uniquely for each participant.

 There will also be some video watching and reading asked of you, and light journaling, but not large amounts.

-This constitutes 150 hours of class time.
+This constitutes over 150 hours of class time.
 I am working to make CEU credits available for the full class time.

 This training is valuable for professionals in a wide range of fields, including:

 - Counselors, psychologists, mental health professionals, and social workers.